-A domestic solar PV system has solar panels mounted to your roof (or in your garden or adjacent field) and connected into the meter and electrical loads within your home.
+A domestic solar PV system has solar panels mounted to your roof (or in your garden or adjacent field) connected to the meter and electrical loads in your home.
 PV systems are rated in kilowatts (kWp).
-A 3kWp solar PV system would require about 12 solar panels on your roof needing about 8m2 of space, and will generate about 2,900 units of electricity (kWh) a year.
+A 3kWp solar PV system needs about 12 solar panels about 8m2 of space.
+It will generate about 2,900 units of electricity (kWh) a year.

-Since you pay about €0.31 per kWh to your electricity provider, a 3kW PV panel system (if the home is occupied during the day) could save the homeowner about €637 per year.
-There would also be an additional payment from the Clean Export Guarantee (CEG) Tariff (of up to €140 per year in this case).
-On an installation costing €4,800 (nett of SEAI grant of €1,600) this would achieve a simple payback of 6.1 years.
+Since you pay about €0.31 per kWh to your electricity provider, a 3kW PV panel system could your electricity supplier (of up to €140 per year in this case).
+On a system costing €4,800 (nett of SEAI grant) this would achieve a simple payback of 6.1 years.